Power Tools Drills Milwaukee 6791-21 Remodelers Kit 6.5 Amp Screwdriver with Assessory Package

 Extreme time saver!

-this review was helpful for 14 of 15 people
+helpful for 14 of 15 people

 I have been doing a lot of drywalling recently while remodeling my home.
 For a while I tried to get by using a normal drill to do the screws (nailing drywall is a ridiculous pain).
 The problem was that I had a terrible time setting the screws to the right depth.
 I was using a couple of those special drill bits that advertise the ability to help set drywall screws.
 I learned my lesson.
 One big problem was I had to use different thicknesses of drywall with different applications.